WSH -- Center for Forensic Services

 Treatment and Therapy

 CFS clients progress through a level privilege system which offers them greater responsibility.
 (Unless conditionally released by a judge, CFS clients do not leave the CFS building unsupervised by staff.)
-However, as they advance in the CFS level privilege system, they are able to earn increased opportunities to have more personal items and greater unsupervised walks within CFS.
+However, as they advance in the CFS level privilege system, they are able to earn increased opportunities to have more personal items and greater unsupervised walks within the secure CFS building.

 Clients whose medical needs require additional care beyond the hospital are served in local medical hospitals and clinics.
 The hospital works closely with the local courts and the Criminal Justice System to provide forensic evaluations throughout Western Washington.
 Community Program staff also work with Regional Support Networks (RSNs) in every county to ensure that CFS clients receive adequate outpatient treatments and housing upon their discharge from WSH.